 Since it varies each time, it’s best to have as many documents as possible.
 When you’re packing up, be sure to pack these in your carry-on for safekeeping.

 Make sure that your name is the same on all documents used for your ID check and any applications you submit.
 If you’ve changed your name, then you need to have your marriage certificate or name change documents.
 Proof of changing your name won’t count towards the 100 points.
 It only explains why your name isn’t the same.

 If you are moving with your partner, then you each need to have 100 points of identification.

 For each ID check, you will need to have an actual, physical copy of the document.
 Even if you use 1form for your rental application where you can take a photo of the document and upload it.
 The real estate agent will ask to see the original before giving you your keys.

-Every 100 Points ID Check has primary and secondary documents.
+Every 100 Points of ID Check has primary and secondary documents.

 Primary documents are often worth between 35 to 70 points.
 Only one primary document is usually accepted.

 For secondary documents, you can have more than one.
 You’ll need at least one with a photo if your primary document doesn’t have one and one with a signature.

 Secondary documents range in points from 40 to 25.